George Mason University Antonin Scalia Law School

 • Impact of damage caps on risk allocation

-These and other topics that expert applicants identify as worthy of analysis will be considered.
-Authors should make a point of explaining where their research will fill gaps in the existing research and literature.
+These and other topics that expert applicants identify as worthy of analysis were considered.
+Authors were encouraged to explain where their research fills gaps in the existing research and literature.

 1. Research Roundtable, (October 9 – 11, 2025):

-• Selected authors will present well-developed drafts of their papers at a private research roundtable.
-This research roundtable is designed to provide authors with constructive feedback from expert academics and practitioners in the field.
-In addition to the paper, authors are expected to serve as commentators on all papers.
-The research roundtable will also provide at least one additional commentator per paper who will join the roundtable.
-This peer review process ensures every draft paper undergoes significant scrutiny and receives substantial feedback for improvement.
-Research roundtable drafts should represent substantial work beyond the proposal, and they should be suitable for presentation at a faculty workshop.
-Authors chosen to present will be provided an honorarium of $4,000 per paper after timely submission of their draft and presentation of their work at the October roundtable.
-Roundtable drafts will be circulated to participants two weeks prior to the roundtable and are therefore due by September 24, 2025.
+• Selected authors presented well-developed drafts of their papers at a private research roundtable.
+This research roundtable was designed to provide authors with constructive feedback from expert academics and practitioners in the field.
+In addition to the paper, authors were expected to serve as commentators on all papers.
+The research roundtable provided at least one additional commentator per paper who joined the roundtable.
+This peer review process ensured every draft paper underwent significant scrutiny and received substantial feedback for improvement.
+Research roundtable drafts represented substantial work beyond the proposal, suitable for presentation at a faculty workshop.
+Authors chosen to present were provided an honorarium of $4,000 per paper after timely submission of their draft and presentation of their work at the October roundtable.

 1. Completion of Final Draft, Submission to a Suitable Academic Journal, and Posting to SSRN (January 31, 2026):

-In addition to providing honoraria, the LEC will provide lodging and group meals at the Research Roundtable.
-Participants will be responsible for their own transportation arrangements and expenses.
+In addition to providing honoraria, the LEC provided lodging and group meals at the Research Roundtable.
+Participants were responsible for their own transportation arrangements and expenses.

 * * *